-Element Management Plan • Spoil dumps will be positioned such that they are not vulnerable to wind erosion. • Spoil and other dust-generating dumps which are left unused for 28 days or longer will be sprayed with water or chemically inert stabilisers to control dust, and treated with mulch and seeded.
+Element Management Plan Spoil dumps will be positioned such that they are not vulnerable to wind erosion.
 Untarred roads will be sprayed with water from a water cart to limit dust generation by construction vehicles.
-Where spraying of water on roads is not adequate for dust control, environmentally benign binding agents will be used to limit dust generation by construction vehicles. • An appropriate freeboard will be maintained in trucks hauling dirt, sand, soil and other loose material when leaving the road reserve.
-Maintenance • Roads must be sealed as soon as possible and maintained to ensure that dust from road or vehicle sources will not exceed prescribed levels Any cleared areas must be watered to ensure that dust levels are minimized prior to cooling or revegetation Corrective Actions • In the event of serious levels of dust pollution the Corrective Actions implementation of constant dust monitoring by qualified consultants must be undertaken at intervals specified by the ECO. • If monitoring results or complaints indicate inadequate compliance with the EMP, the source of the problem must be identified and existing procedures modified to ensure that the problem is rectified
+Where spraying of water on roads is not adequate for dust control, environmentally benign binding agents will be used to limit dust generation by construction vehicles.
+An appropriate freeboard will be maintained in trucks hauling dirt, sand, soil and other loose material when leaving the road reserve.
+Spoil and other dust generating dumps which are left unused for 28 days and longer will be appropriately treated to control dust Maintenance Roads must be sealed as soon as possible and maintained to ensure that dust from road or vehicle sources will not exceed prescribed levels Any cleared areas must be watered to ensure that dust levels are minimised prior to sealing or revegetation Corrective actions In the event of serious levels of dust pollution, the implementation of constant dust monitoring by qualified consultants must be undertaken at intervals specified by the ECO.
+If monitoring results or complaints indicate inadequate compliance with the EMP, the source of the problem must be identified and existing procedures modified to ensure that the problem is rectified

-4.16.
+4.15.
 Environmental Specification: Water Management